barringtonemelie/reusable-components/README.md

 # reusable-components

-A Chas Academy school project to try out some unit tests in React, using Vitest and RTL
+A Chas Academy school project to try out creating some reusable components in React, as well as some unit tests, using Vitest and RTL

 ## By Emelie Barrington